jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 .. code-block:: bash

    ./concept \
-       -p params/tutorial \
+       -p param/tutorial \
        -c "_mass = 0.5" \
        -c "_nunonlin = True"

 Reading the output in the terminal during the simulation, it's clear that each time step is now quite a bit more involved.
-Beyond having to additionally evolve the energy and momentum density of the non-linear neutrinos --- which in turn require continual realisations of the linear pressure (written as ``ς['trace']``) and shear (written as ``ς[i, j]``) --- the number of gravitational interactions also increases.
-We give an overview of these below:
+Beyond having to additionally evolve the energy and momentum density of the non-linear neutrinos --- which in turn require continual realisation of the linear pressure (written as ``ς['trace']``) and shear (written as ``ς[i, j]``) --- the number of gravitational interactions also increases.
+Below we give an overview of the different kinds of gravitational interactions at play:

 * Gravity applied to ``'matter'``: